gdraheim/docker-copyedit/README.md

 the edited image is not loaded back from disk.
 Instead the old image is possibly just tagged with the new name.

+For podman it is not possible to check service user examples and healthcheck examples as it seems to be not supported.

 By default the tool will use a local "load.tmp" temporary directory.
 You may set "-T $TMPDIR" explicitly to have it run in a normal temporary directory - but be aware that